Presumption of death: Austria

+The court establishes the presumed time of death based on the most probable date of decease.
+If this date cannot be determined, the law provides statutory dates (e.g., for general disappearance, the end of the 5th or 3rd year following the last sign of life).

 China

 The Chinese law treats declaratory judgment of death and disappearance differently.
 Relevant provisions can be found in Section 3 ("Declaration of Disappearance and Declaration of Death"), Chapter 2 ("Natural Persons") of the General Provisions of the Civil Law of the People's Republic of China enacted in 2017.

 Where a natural person has disappeared for two years, an interested party may apply to a people's court for a declaration of absence of the natural person.
 The period of disappearance of a natural person shall be counted from the day when a person is not heard from, until the day the individual is recovered or located.
 If a person disappears during a war, the period of disappearance shall be counted from the day when the war ends or from the date of absence as confirmed by the relevant authority.

 Where a natural person falls under any of the following circumstances, an interested party may apply to a people's court for a declaration of death: